AeroWidescreen/NFSMWHUDResizer/README.md

 # NFSMW HUD Resizer

 ## Features
 - HUDScale: Controls the size of the HUD and menus.
-- FMVScale: Conotrols the size of FMVs.
+- FMVScale: Controls the size of FMVs.
+- AutoHideCursor: Mouse cursor will become invisible after several seconds.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSMW HUD Resizer